yiyef/Privacy-Policy/README.md

 c) Use of Information: This information is used to serve personalized ads and measure ad performance.

 d) Data Sharing: The information collected by the ad service is subject to their own privacy policy.
-Please refer to [ "https://policies.google.com/privacy"]for more details on their data practices.
+Please refer to [ "https://policies.google.com/privacy"]  for more details on their data practices.

 e) Controls: You can opt out of personalized advertising by adjusting your device settings.
 On Android, you can do this by going to Settings > Google > Ads.